ARM-software/arm-trusted-firmware/readme.md

 *   Supports both GICv2 and GICv3 initialization for use by normal world software.

-*   Starts the normal world at the Exception Level and Register Width provided by the platform port.
+*   Starts the normal world at the Exception Level and Register Width specified by the platform port.
 Typically this is AArch64 EL2 if available.

 *   Handles SMCs (Secure Monitor Calls) conforming to the [SMC Calling